-Both front squats (where the barbell rests on your shoulders under your chin) and back squats (where you rest the barbell on your shoulders behind your neck and trapezius muscles) are equally beneficial, but you’d usually be able to use heavier weights with back squats.
+Both front squats – where the barbell rests on your shoulders under your chin – and back squats – where you rest the barbell on your shoulders behind your neck and trapezius muscles – are equally beneficial.
+But you will usually be able to use heavier weights with back squats.

 Those with lower back issues, however, should stay away from the back squat.
 Lower yourself slowly using a three-second count, ensuring your knees do not collapse inwards and go further than your toes to avoid putting unnecessary strain on your joints.
 Explode upwards after you have reached a full squat before quickly lowering yourself again.

 Very few people can claim to enjoy doing burpees, but they are still one of the best bodyweight exercises you can do for martial arts.
 The action of sprawling and jumping back up to your feet mimics many of the level changes you will have to do for grappling.

 As they also quickly get your heart rate up, burpees are also an efficient way to build endurance and cardiovascular fitness.